GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### Deploying with Cloud Build

+Github App ID allows you to connect your GitHub repository to Cloud Build and it is optional to use or not.

-Have a github token for access to your repository ready, along with an [Application Installation Id](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github#connecting_a_github_host_programmatically) and the remote uri to your repository.
+In case you want to integrate Github with Cloud Build you must have a github token for access to your repository ready, along with an [Application Installation Id](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github#connecting_a_github_host_programmatically) and the remote uri to your repository.

 The `GITHUB_APP_ID` value can be retrieved after [installing Cloud Build GitHub App](https://github.com/apps/google-cloud-build) on your GitHub account or in an organization you own.